TheOdinProject/curriculum/ruby_programming/basic_ruby/debugging.md

 * Read through [HOWTO debug your Ruby code](https://readysteadycode.com/howto-debug-your-ruby-code), especially the first section on `puts` debugging, by ReadySteadyCode.
 * Read the article on [Debugging without doom and gloom](https://practicingruby.com/articles/debugging-without-doom-and-gloom) by Practicing Ruby.
 * Poke around [Pry's wiki](https://github.com/pry/pry/wiki) for a collection of resources that will help you master this invaluable gem.
-* Read [this](https://medium.com/@roni.shabo/overcoming-ruby-error-messages-ebf53928b64e) brilliant error about reading Ruby error messages
+* Read this brilliant article about [reading Ruby error messages](https://medium.com/@roni.shabo/overcoming-ruby-error-messages-ebf53928b64e)

 ### Knowledge Check
 This section contains questions for you to check your understanding of this lesson.
 If you're having trouble answering the questions below on your own, review the material above to find the answer.